 One way to think of keywords is to say that the primary keyword is the tree trunk and the secondary keywords are the branches.
 The trunk and branches are both necessary for the tree to live and thrive.

-An example of Primary and Secondary Keywords
+An Example of Primary and Secondary Keywords

 Let’s say one of a therapist’s specialties is depression treatment.
 That means they’ll want to find a primary keyword related to depression treatment, and the secondary keywords related to the primary keyword.